feryardiant/apify/README.md

 ## Limitations

-- This project is hosted on [zeit now](https://zeit.co/pricing)' free plan at the moment.
+- This project is hosted on [vercel](http://vercel.com)' free plan at the moment.
 So, all the limitations of free plan are applied, including 1k invocation / day.
 So, if you find the project is down, that's probably has exceeded max invocation.
-- Only support GitHub repository
+- Only supports GitHub repositories

 ## Getting Started

-Create `db.json` file with some data
+All you need to do is creating file called `.apify.json` in your root project.
+Example:

 ```json
 {